This post may contain affiliate links. See our disclosure policy.

 The quality of wheat makes a huge difference in baking wheat bread.
 Hard Red Wheat, Hard White Wheat, and Soft White Wheat all make delicious wheat breads.
 Grinding your own wheat will give you the most nutritious wheat bread.
 You can also purchase freshly ground wheat flour from a flour mill or wheat flour from the grocery store.

-If you have picky eaters at home that won’t eat wheat bread, try using 1/2 unbleached white flour and 1/2 whole wheat flour in this recipe.
-You won’t be able to tell the difference – and neither will they!
-The bread will have a lighter color and texture than whole wheat bread, and you will still have a portion of the health benefits of whole wheat.
+Absolutely!
+If you have picky eaters at home who won’t eat wheat bread, try using ½ unbleached white flour and ½ whole wheat flour in this recipe.
+You won’t be able to tell the difference, and neither will they!
+The bread will have a lighter color and texture than whole wheat bread, and you’ll still have a portion of the health benefits of whole wheat.

 More Delicious Homemade Bread Recipes